 It’s a way to prove that you’re a supreme professional.
 While your potential clients might not necessarily expect a leave-behind from a web designer, it’s an “extra mile” step that gives you one last opportunity to demonstrate just how awesome you are.

 Ultimately, the purpose of a leave-behind is to serve as a physical reminder of you and your awesomeness to the client.
 If done well, your leave-behind will establish a positive, lasting impression that will help land the gig for you.
-(Plus, they can be a really fun, creative project — all in the name of business!)
+(Plus, they can be a really fun, creative project—all in the name of building your business!)

 What should your leave-behind look like?